 Some other important attributes to include in a CSM job description include:

-Whether you’re considering hiring a CSM for your company or considering a career as a CSM, you must stay up to date with the latest sale and industry trends and patterns.
+Whether you’re considering hiring a CSM for your company or considering a career as a CSM, you must stay up to date with the latest sales and industry trends and patterns.

 For a CSM, researching trends and patterns will help you determine if this career path is right for your skillset, set realistic compensation expectations and determine potential career growth opportunities.

-As someone looking to hire a CSM, staying apprised of these trends will help you determine the right time to hire and what qualities to look for in potential Client Success Manager candidates.
+As someone looking to hire a CSM, being aware of these trends will help you determine the right time to hire and what qualities to look for in potential Client Success Manager candidates.
 It will also provide insight into what kind of compensation plans will help you hire and retain great talent for your business.
+A CSM role is a valuable and crucial player in a long-term sales strategy, so you want to make sure your offerings reflect that.

 To discover more about our Enterprise plan, contact us through our pricing page.